I knew 'Better Dead than Red'

 - In Superman & Batman: Generations, both Clark Kent and Bruce Wayne's sons are offered deferments but refuse, Joel Kent because he feels like he has to prove himself and Bruce Jr. because he doesn't think it's fair to use his father's wealth and status that way.
 When the Joker kills Dick Grayson (Batman II), BJ takes the deferment because the world needs a Batman.

-- Inverted in the Captain America movie.
-Steve Rogers was rejected by the draft board nearly eight times.
-They finally let him join the army if he agreed to be part of an experiment... and we all know how that turned out.
+- Inverted in Captain America: The First Avenger.
+Steve Rogers gets rejected by the draft board nearly eight times (for a variety of health issues that make it a minor miracle that he'd lived long enough to enlist).
+They finally let him join the army if he agrees to be part of Dr. Abraham Erskine's experiment... and we all know how that turns out.